KriztoferY/cppdsa-queue/docs/source/intro.rst

 Demo Program
 ------------

-Wanna see a queue in action?
+Wanna see a queue and the algorithms in action?
 No problem.
 Follow the installation instructions to build the project.
-You'll find a demo program in the ``bin/`` subdirectory.
+You'll find a few demo programs in the ``bin/`` subdirectory.

 |